- Day 8, July 22: 14.1 miles, total miles: 283.6 – hiking, some trails harder to follow, short stretch of gravel road between trailheads

 We stopped at the Cle Elum River to get water for the next 20 hours.
 Now our packs felt properly loaded with 6 litters of water apiece, 5 days of food, and scrambling gear.
 That’s not wicked heavy, but the next action on our itinerary was a 3,900 foot grind up Davis Mountain.
 Time to embrace the Pole!
 Pole! mantra of our friends Danny and Lodrick.
 Slowly, surely, up we went on the Davis Peak trail.
 We knew just when to take our breaks as we’d been up this way a month earlier to scramble Davis and Goat peaks with friends.

-The heat of the day faded as we gained elevation and expansive views.
+The heat of the day faded as we gained elevation.
 After somewhat dreading the climb while standing in the hot sun at the trailhead; instead we found the hike up was lovely.
+We enjoying expansive views.
 It was fun to observe the vegetation changes in a month’s time, the lush vanilla leaf and coltsfoot gardens of late June are now dried to a crisp here in late July.
 A few lupines hold on to their last flowers while the vine maple has started to flare red at its tips.
 Summer is happening now!

-We made it to the campsite a few hundred feet (about half a mile) below the lookout and set up for the night amid a little grove of mountain hemlocks with nice rock outcrops for a dining room.
+We made it to the campsite a few hundred feet (about half a mile) below the Davis lookout.
+We set up for the night amid a little grove of mountain hemlocks with nice rock outcrops for a dining room.
 Such a different finish, compared to the day before.
 Yesterday we’d ended the day with 1,800 feet of downhill, light packs, and me in a marmota malaise.
-Tonight we went up 3,000 feet with a heavy pack, and I was still bounding around camp.
+Tonight we went up 3,000 feet with heavy packs, and I was still bounding around camp.
 Back to being Marmot once more!